NO SINGLE ORIGIN

 Film's impact goal

 To reveal the challenges of refugee resettlement in the United States and shine a light on how community driven education and integration can significantly increase the resettlement success.
-The goal is to engage people, foundations, and social investors to support 1951 Coffee Company to pay for 80 Refugee Barista Graduates with an 82% successful job rate.
+No Single Origin aims to engage people, foundations, and social investors to support 1951 Coffee Company to pay for 80 Refugee Barista Graduates with an 82% successful job rate.

 While resettlement in the United States, or obtaining the asylee status sounds like a dream come true, refugees experience major challenges as they transition to their new lives.
 The issues are many, from the lack of English language proficiency, relevant job skills, and cultural understanding, to the difficulty in receiving recognition for their credentials, as well as discrimination, among others.